cookec98/Indivisible-Arkansas-Statistics/Readme.md

   1. **Peer Evaluation:**** Our team will conduct peer evaluation as part of this project.**

-1. Policies for handling infractions of any of the obligations of this team contract:
+1. Policies for handling infractions of any of the obligations of this team contract:<br>
   a.
 Infractions will be discussed among team members.
-2. Policies for handling persistent infractions:
+2. Policies for handling persistent infractions:<br>
   a.
 Frequent infractions will be discussed among team members with the advisor.

 **H. Certification by team members:**